Growing the wealth

 Year 2

-Explore strategies on how Indigenous businesses and organizations can create and foster sustainable economic opportunities.
-Examine sustainability through a holistic lens that encompasses the ecological, social, and economic responsibilities of organizations.
-Students will consider alternative philosophies and theories concerned with corporate responsibility, and examine how modern businesses are re-aligning and, re-inventing corporate strategies toward more sustainable business models.
+Explore strategies for creating and fostering sustainable economic opportunities for Indigenous businesses and organizations.
+Examine sustainability holistically, encompassing organizations' ecological, social, and economic responsibilities.
+Students will consider alternative philosophies and theories concerned with corporate responsibility and examine how modern businesses are re-aligning and re-inventing corporate strategies toward more sustainable business models.

 Marketing Strategies for Indigenous Leadership (Online)

-Take a critical approach that seeks to decolonize the field of marketing and address challenges involved in launching, leveraging, and accelerating Indigenous products, services, or an Indigenous-owned company.
+Take a critical approach to decolonize the marketing field and address challenges in launching, leveraging, and accelerating Indigenous products, services, or an Indigenous-owned company.
 Learn how to apply the fundamentals of marketing management, including understanding the fundamentals of competitive rationality, why competitive advantage needs to be managed as a process, and the creation and valuation of customer equity.

 Business Strategy for Indigenous Leaders (Online)

 Learn the principles and frameworks for evaluating threats to an organization’s performance by integrating business strategy into the broader backdrop of Indigenous economies and business-government relations.
-Gain an understanding of how policy choices enable private and collective enterprises to succeed and promote citizen wellbeing to further Indigenous Nation’s strategic goals.
+Understand how policy choices enable private and collective enterprises to succeed and promote citizen wellbeing to further Indigenous Nation’s strategic goals.

 Applied Project Preparation (Online)